 Receivables and promises to give: Unconditional promises to give are recognized as support in the period received.
 Unconditional promises to give that are expected to be collected within one year are recorded at their net present realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
-The discounts are computed using interest rates applicable to the years in which promises are received.
+The Fund uses a 3% discount rate.
 Amortization of the discounts is included in contribution revenue.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
 Receivables also include allowable costs in excess of amounts collected on federal and state grants.
-Such recoverable costs are billable when expenditures are incurred.
+Such recoverable costs are billable and a receivable recorded when the underlying expenditures are recognized.
 Receivables and promises to give due in less than one year are reported at their outstanding balance.
-Receivables and promises to give due beyond one year are carried at present value less an estimate made for doubtful promises based on a review of all outstanding promises on a monthly basis.
+Receivables and promises to give due beyond one year are carried at present value less an estimate made for doubtful promises based on a review of all outstanding promises on a periodic basis.
 Management determines the allowance for doubtful promises by regularly evaluating individual promises to give and considering the prior history of the donor and proven collectability of past donations.
 Promises to give are written off when deemed uncollectible.
 Recoveries of promises to give previously written off are recorded when received.
-There was no allowance for doubtful promises at December 31, 2019.
+There was no allowance for doubtful promises at December 31, 2020 and 2019.

 Notes receivable and allowance for possible losses: TCF provides loans to various land trusts and other entities for the acquisition of conservation lands and easements and completion of other projects.
 NCIFund makes small business loans to customers.
-These loans are made in West Virginia, North Carolina and the Appalachian and rural areas of Maryland, Ohio, Kentucky, Tennessee, Virginia, South Carolina and Georgia.
+These loans are made in West Virginia, North Carolina and the Appalachian and rural areas of Maryland, Ohio, Kentucky, Tennessee, Virginia and South Carolina.
 The ability of NCIFund's debtors to honor their contracts is dependent upon general economic conditions in the respective area.